DAY 1: SACRED VALLEY OF THE INCAS (Pisac + Moray + Maras + Salt mines + Ollantaytambo)

 - Private comfortable transportation

-WHAT IS NOT INCLUDED FOR THE SACRED VALLEY TOUR?
+WHAT WE DO NOT INCLUDE IN THE SACRED VALLEY TOUR?

 - Entrance tickets to archeological sites: 70 soles (1 day only) or approximately $20 USD per person which can only be purchased in soles only at the first archeological site.
 (See the Boleto Turistico here)